 Clearly, the process of avoiding incidents begins long before we put tires to the road.
 This process is established in the technical development stages as well, as our software engineers explain below.

 Manas Gupta, Software Engineer in Behaviors, Planning & Controls What is one task or process that you perform that forwards safety in your day-to-day work?

 Safety is the most important and integral part of all the core values at Torc and we as a team work to develop software without compromising those core values.
-We make sure that the software is passed through various stages of testing before it is ready to deploy on the vehicle and can be run on public roads.
+We make sure that our self-driving software is passed through various stages of testing before it is ready to deploy on the vehicle and can be run on public roads.

 I follow three stages of testing to make sure the software I write or modify is safe to be deployed on the vehicle.
 First, I safeguard my code with unit tests for the given functionality, so that future unwanted changes can be caught in the development.
 Second, I seek peer review of my code.
-Last, I test the code on a simulated environment with all the possible scenarios to make sure the code is robust and can be tested on the vehicle on public roads.
+Last, I test the code on a simulated environment with all the possible scenarios to make sure the code is robust and can be tested on the autonomous vehicle on public roads.

 Elijah Hodges, System Integration Engineer Co-op in Systems Integration Explain safety as a metric in testing.

 The Torc mission is to save lives.
 Safety is not just a part of our goal, it is our goal.
 If the tests we perform were to introduce dangerous situations, then we are going directly against our mission.